jmtruffa/yields/README.md

  The coefficients are stored in a sqlite3 database stored locally.
  There's a call in the getCER() that uses a python script to download and populate a sqlite database with the last series.
 It is called every time the API starts or after 24 hours from a cron job.
  Python should be installed on the system.
- The
+ The two source files needed are included in the repo for you compiling convenience.

 The script implements Gin-gonic to set up an API and the following endpoints: